 Which ingredients do we need?

-These turkey taco meal prep bowls are highly adaptable and are loosely based on a burrito bowl.
+This recipe is highly adaptable and are loosely based on a burrito bowl.
 Here are the components:

 - turkey taco meat- swap the turkey for ground beef, crumbled tofu, or your favorite protein.
 I used my homemade taco seasoning.